Bush Mechanics: Exhibition and book

-An exhibition based on the series was developed by the National Motor Museum (a museum of the History Trust of South Australia) and Pintubi Anmatjere Warlpiri (PAW) Media, in 2018.
+An exhibition based on the series was developed by the National Motor Museum (a museum of the History Trust of South Australia) and PAW Media, in 2018.
 It was mounted at the Melbourne Museum from 9 to 15 March 2018 before touring the country, finishing at the National Museum of Australia from 6 December 2018 to 24 February 2019.

 A book entitled Bush mechanics: from Yuendumu to the world, by Mandy Paul, was published in 2017 to accompany the exhibition.